flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 - Presets for customizable lighting settings and predefined aircraft states
 - Improved settings (better structure and more configuration options)
 - Onscreen keyboard
+- Tooltips
 - Themes
     - Blue
     - Dark
     - Light
+- Multilingual - English, French, Spanish, German, Russian - more to come....

-#### ^^EFB Planned Implementations^^
+#### EFB Planned Implementations

 These features are not yet available but are generally planned and might be implemented at a later time.

 - Support for local files (PFD, images) - requires local-api server (not yet merged)
-- Tooltips and built-in help
 - Improvements to pushback page

 ## Known Issues

 ### Vertical Guidance Issues

+- There has been a large number of reports indicating that the T/D was placed too late.
+This will be investigated this further, but we ask you to please check your arrival routing for any odd path drawings.
+These are not unusual for the speed predictions of VNAV do not affect the LNAV path computations yet, which causes certain turns to be drawn at a larger radius than what will actually be flown.
+Consequently, VNAV will calculate a profile with more track mileage than what is realistically available and place the T/D too late.
+- There is a problem with manually inserted constraints right now, where they are ignored or treated wrongly.
+Be aware of this and, if possible, advise if you have added any constraints manually when reporting an issue with the profile calculation.
+This is crucial in helping us identify and reproduce your issue.
 - LNAV does not use VNAV speed predictions yet.
 This means that an approach path will not be forecasted properly.
 Furthermore, the T/D (Top of Descent) could be misplaced, since the system expects more track miles.
 - The descent guidance does not use the speed margins properly yet.
 The aircraft does not speed up to catch a profile below it.
 - The linear deviation indication (green "yoyo") on the PFD might jump around during the descent.
-This effect is particularly noticable when new waypoints are sequenced.
+This effect is particularly noticeable when new waypoints are sequenced.
 - Layout inaccuracies in the MCDU, mostly on the PERF page.
 - Predicted speed changes in the descent might seem to show up erratically.
 The same for the level off arrow while in descent mode.
 - Fuel predictions in the MCDU are not very accurate.